werkstrom/OrcaNeptuneMAXStartScript/README.md

 Copy paste from the Orca_Start.gcode file into Orca Slicers start gcode field.
 Adjust to your liking

-In the example an inner area, in the center of the build plate is defined as the center most 200x200 mm.
-Everything elsi is the outer area.
+In the example an *inner* area, in the center of the build plate is defined as the *center most 200x200 mm*.
+Everything else is the *outer* area.

-The buildplate is checked to see if any object is placed in the outer area
+The buildplate is checked to see if any object is placed in the *outer* area.
 If so, the heatbed is heated to a 25% higher temp than desired for 10 minutes.
 Then the heatbed temp is set to the desired temp and when that temp is reached a stabilization wait of 1 minute is intitiated.

-If all objects are within the center 200x200 square, the heat bed temp is set to the desired temp and a shorter stabilization time (3 minutes) is initiated.
+If, instead, all objects are within the *inner* center 200x200 square, the heat bed temp is set to the desired temp and a shorter stabilization time (3 minutes) is initiated.

 Then, probing is initiated as usual.